mailjet/wordpress-mailjet-plugin-apiv3/README.md

 * Supports V1 and V3 Mailjet's users, Add use tracking on the WordPress plugin, Fix IsActive parameter for token creation

 = 3.0.3=
-* Add tracking of signups on the WordPress plugin
+* Add tracking of signups on the WordPress plugin, Fix IsActive parameter for token creation

 = 3.0.2=
 * Fix MailJet host